 Join an arctic wildlife safari

-If you have eight or nine thousand dollars kicking around, join an arctic wildlife safari.
+If you have eight or nine thousand dollars kicking around, join an arctic wildlife safari (just don’t go with me because then you’ll never see wildlife!).
 It is a truly a once in a lifetime opportunity.
 Stay in a specialized tent or yurt high above the arctic circle, go on day trips to wildlife hot spots and keep your eyes (and camera) peeled for polar bears, narwhals, beluga, caribou and more.
 The leader in arctic wildlife safaris is Arctic Kingdom, the company I worked for when I was a guide living in Nunavut in 2015.

 Additional resources on Nunavut